fehu/elixir-dtask/README.md

 -----

 The project defines scripts/links for easier interaction with releases:

 * `bin/` contains shell scripts for running corresponding release executables;
 * `logs/daemon` contains links to logs of the corresponding daemons.

+Make `bin/` scripts executable with `chmod +x -R bin/`.

 -----